YIO-Remote/docker-build/README.md

 ## Requirements

-Attention Windows users: Docker Desktop for Windows uses Microsoft Hyper-V for virtualization, and Hyper-V is not compatible with Oracle VirtualBox.
+Attention Windows users: Docker Desktop for Windows uses Microsoft Hyper-V for virtualization, and Hyper-V is not compatible with other virtualization technologies like Oracle VirtualBox or VMware.
+WLS2 should work, but hasn't been tested yet.

 - Working [Docker installation](https://docs.docker.com/install/) (tested with 19.03).
 - At least 20 GB of free disk space.
 SSD is highly recommended!